gholler-sopra/hydrator-plugins/database-plugins/docs/Database-batchsource.md

 This should be a semicolon-separated list of key-value pairs, where values in each pair are separated by an equals '=' sign and a pair specifies the key and value for the argument.
 For example, 'key1=value1;key2=value' specifies that the connection will be given arguments 'key1' mapped to 'value1' and the argument 'key2' mapped to 'value2'.
 This field is macro-enabled.

 **Enable Auto-Commit:** Choose 'True' or 'False' based on whether you want to enable auto-commit for queries run by this source.
 By default, 'False' is selected.
-Please note that this option is important only when you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws an error when auto-commit is set to false.
+**Note** This option is important only when you are using a jdbc driver that does not support a false value for autocommit, or a driver that throws an error when auto-commit is set to false.
 For such drivers, you will need to set this to 'true'.

 **Column Name Case:** Select a case for the column names returned from the query.
 The available options are ``upper`` and ``lower``.
 The default column names or the column names for any other input are not modified, and the names returned from the database are used as-is.
 Note that setting this property lends a predictability to the column name cases across different databases, but it might result in column name conflicts if multiple columns have the same names when the case is ignored.